 The Center for Structural Biology (CSB) operates facilities that provide for biomacromolecular structure determination, modeling, and analysis.
-Please download our brochure or visit the links below to learn more.
+Access documents (Vanderbilt internal only) to include CSB facilities support in your grant applications.

 The CSB provides expression vectors and technical expertise to assist researchers with large-scale production of recombinant proteins in E. coli.
 Our Biophysical Characterization Core supports circular dichroism, fluorescence and microcalorimetry instruments for measuring macromolecular conformation, stability, and binding interactions.
 Access and on-on-one training are available to any intersted Vanderbilt researcher.

 The crystallography facility operates three diffraction systems in two locations on campus as well as facilities for crystallization and crystal screening.
 Software needed for data analysis and structure determination is maintained on all CSB-suppported computers.
 Training in all phases of crystallographic structure determination is available through individual consultations.
 In addition to modern in-house facilities, Vanderbilt has extensive access to synchrotron resources through membership in the Southeastern Regional Collaborative Access Team, SER-CAT, in the Advanced Photon Source at Argonne National Laboratory.